“Eating is the hardest thing kids will ever do.”

 - 14:40: The top reasons why kids leave the table are because they aren’t posturally grounded and because they aren’t sure they can handle the oral motor or sensory aspects of the food being served.

-The Importance of a Mealtime Routine
+The Importance of a Mealtime Routine to Solve Picky Eating

 - 15:07: The third most important thing we can do is structure our mealtimes with a routine.

 - 15:32: Many of us don’t have a routine for meals.
 Dr. Toomey gives some practical ideas of what this could look like.